AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 ## Updates in November 2025

++++**Workfront Planning Maintenance Updates week of November 9-15, 2025**

+### Workfront Planning Maintenance Updates week of November 9-15, 2025

+#### Record types

+**Adding predecessors is no longer dependent upon the Tasks' Edit sub-settings in the access level**

+We have removed the Edit and Settings options from the More menu of a global record type which was added to a secondary workspace from an existing global record type.
+Prior to this update, the menus were dimmed and not functional.

++++

 +++**Maintenance Updates week of November 9-15, 2025**

 ### Maintenance Updates week of November 9-15, 2025